On The Move

 Commercial efforts to use IP to transmit voice calls began in the early ’90s.
 However, adoption of VoIP within telephony markets was limited as result of a variety of technical difficulties.
 However, each improvement increased acceptability, and today, VoIP has become as ubiquitous as switched-circuit telephones.

 As service providers continue to offer rich IP telephony services to subscribers, the need for high availability (HA) is becoming critical.
 HA is not a precise technology, but a goal based on specific business needs.
-HA improves reliability by reducing downtime, minimizing outages, and limiting the impact of outages if they do occur.
+HA improves reliability by reducing downtime, minimising outages, and limiting the impact of outages if they do occur.
 Accordingly, redundancy is indispensable for achieving HA and providing uninterrupted 24/7/365 service.

-In this document, we examine the importance of HA and redundancy in today’s IP-enabled voice networks while describing how the YABBIT Platforms n-Share empowers service providers to withstand failovers, maximize uptime, and offer new competitive positioning to their IP telephony subscribers.
+In this document, we examine the importance of HA and redundancy in today’s IP-enabled voice networks while describing how the YABBIT Platforms n-Share empowers service providers to withstand failovers, maximise uptime, and offer new competitive positioning to their IP telephony subscribers.

 HIGH AVAILABILITY